Interplay of Anderson localization and quench dynamics: WAVE FUNCTION OVERLAPS, OBSERVABLES, AND MOMENTUM DISTRIBUTION

+We now consider the time-averaged behavior of the observable $O=c^\dagger_{\bf x}c_{\bf y}$ of Eq.~(\ref{eq:green}).
+The only contributions come from the diagonal terms $p=q$.
+Hence, we can write

 Turning to physically motivated situations, the easiest quantity to observe in time-of-flight experiments is the momentum distribution.
-Here, to present a direct and simple measure for capturing our analysis of wave-function overlaps, we discuss the time and disorder average of the quantum expectation value the momentum distribution.
+Here, to present a direct and simple measure for capturing our analysis of wave-function overlaps, we discuss the time and disorder average of the quantum expectation value of the momentum distribution.
+In a different scenario, where the atomic cloud is released from a trap, signatures of localization in the momentum distribution have been studied in Refs.~\cite{Karpiuk2012,Micklitz2014,Ghosh2014,Lee2014}.
 Consider the Fourier transform of the fermion annihilation operator